EricGomesGregory/DnD-Wulfgar/Wulfgar/Races/Goliath.md

 Your base walking speed is 30 feet.
 ___
 ***Stone's Endurance.***
 You can focus yourself to occasionally shrug off injury.
 When you take damage, you can use your reaction to roll a d12.
 Add your Constitution modifier to the number rolled, and reduce the damage by that total.
-After you use this trait, you can’t use it again until you finish a short or long rest.
+After you use this trait, you can't use it again until you finish a short or long rest.
 ___
 ***Mountain Born.***
-Golaiths live in figid mountains and harsh tundras as a result you have the following features:
+Goliaths live in frigid mountains and harsh tundras as a result you have the following features:

 - You have advantage on Constitution saving throws against extreme cold.

-- You ignore dificult terrain related to thick snow.
+- You ignore difficult terrain related to thick snow.

-- You’re also acclimated to high altitude, including elevations above 20,000 feet.
+- You're also acclimated to high altitude, including elevations above 20,000 feet.
 ___
 ***Languages.***
 You can  speak, read, and write Goliath.